 We are merchants, miners, doctors, proper ladies, soiled doves, blacksmiths.
 In short, we are the citizens of Sacramento City.
 Old Sacramento Living History is a volunteer organization dedicated to keeping the past alive.
 Through a series of monthly re-enactments, "Take it to the Streets," Living History Days, activities, events, and performances we use the backdrop of Old Sacramento's historic buildings and streets as a living street museum.
 Our most renowned events and activities are the annual Gold Rush Days event held over Labor Day weekend and Ghost Tours in the month of October.
 Members of this active group share knowledge, skills, and interests in California's 19th Century history through costume classes, workshops, themed discussions, and chorus group practices.
-While our interests are varied, we are all determined to spread the story of the beginnings of Sacramento City and the California Gold Rush.

 Guided Walking Tours of Old Sacramento are available year-round!
 Schedule a private tour for a family re-union, outing, or company event any day or time.
 Weekend drop in tours begin in May and extend through August.
 Guided Walking Tours are only $5 per person.
 Themed tours are available and currently include: